-We have said that the purpose of FINRA is to protect investors' rights and to ensure the stability of the markets.
+We have said that the purpose of FINRA is to protect investors' rights and ensure the markets' stability.
 FINRA takes on some duties and responsibilities to achieve this goal.

-In addition, FINRA organizes Anti-Money Laundering (AML) courses to train AML compliance officers.
+Also, FINRA organizes Anti-Money Laundering (AML) courses to train AML compliance officers.
 Companies are also referred to as the Money Laundering Reporting Officer, MLRO, who will analyze money laundering and report suspicious situations to the necessary institutions.
-MLRO meaning can be said as providing anti-money laundering regulations in the company.
+MLRO's meaning can be said as providing anti-money laundering regulations in the company.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo